diegomanuel/binance-to-google-sheets/README.md

 * `=BINANCE("prices")` will return a list with the latest ticker prices from Binance (**public**, no API keys needed).
     * `=BINANCE("prices", "BTC", "USDT")` Optionally you can give a ticker to just return its price.
     * `=BINANCE("prices", A1:A3)` Optionally you can give a ticker range to return a list of prices.
+    * `=BINANCE("prices", A1:A3, "ticker: USDT, headers: false")` Optionally you can give more options like not returning table headers.
 * `=BINANCE("stats/24h", A1:A3)` will return a list with the 24hs stats for given symbols from Binance (**public**, no API keys needed).
     * A single value or a range of values is required.
 Values must be symbols like `A1="BTC"`, `A2="ETH"` and `A3="LTC"`.
     * `=BINANCE("stats/24h", A1:A3, "BTC")` Optionally you can give a ticker to match against (defaults to `USDT`).
+    * `=BINANCE("stats/24h", A1:A3, "ticker: BTC, headers: false")` Optionally you can give more options like not returning table headers.
 * `=BINANCE("orders/done", A1:A3)` will return a list with your latest finished BUY/SELL orders for given symbols from Binance (**private**, API keys required).
     * A single value or a range of values is required.
 Values must be symbols like `A1="BTC"`, `A2="ETH"` and `A3="LTC"`.
     * `=BINANCE("orders/done", A1:A3, "BTC")` Optionally you can give a ticker to match against (defaults to `USDT`).
+    * `=BINANCE("orders/done", A1:A3, "ticker: BTC, headers: false")` Optionally you can give more options like not returning table headers.
 * `=BINANCE("orders/open")` will return a list with all your pending BUY/SELL orders from Binance (**private**, API keys required).
     * `=BINANCE("orders/open", "BTCUSDT")` Optionally you can give a full ticker to filter the results.
+    * `=BINANCE("orders/open", "BTCUSDT", "headers: false")` Optionally you can give more options like not returning table headers.
 * `=BINANCE("version")` will return the current `Binance to Google Sheets` version you are running.

 **NOTE:** Check the `Examples` sheet in the [live DEMO](https://docs.google.com/spreadsheets/d/1AcOcPFsncrDB_ve3wWMHwfiFql6A4hmG1sFc01LLTDg/edit#gid=1522299933)  spreadsheet for more details.